 When you publish a service using ArcGIS Desktop, both a draft service definition file and a service definition file are created and temporarily stored in a staging folder locally on disk.
 The default staging location is a temporary folder in your Windows user profile.
-For example, on Windows 7, this location is C:\Users\<user name>\AppData\Local\ESRI\Desktop10.1\Staging.
+For example, on Windows 7, this location is C:\Users\<user name>\AppData\Local\ESRI\Desktop10.7\Staging.
 The staging directory contains separate folders for each server connection.
-If you have saved a draft service definition using a specific connection to a GIS server, you will find the service definition or draft under the server connection folder.
+If you saved a draft service definition using a connection to a GIS server, you will find the service definition or draft under the server connection folder.

-- You can change the location of the staging folder to a location
+- Change the location of the staging folder to a location

 - Shorten the service name.

 Any draft service definitions existing under the original path are not automatically copied under the new path structure.
 You need to move these files manually.